buzzbangorg/bsbang-crawler/README.md

 # README #

-This is the crawler component for Buzzbang.
+This is the crawler component for Buzzbang search.

-# TESTS #
+# Tests #
 $ python -m unittest discover

+# Hacking #
+Please make pull requests to the dev branch.
+Thanks!